Our verdict

 Plenty of comfort and support in the upper

-A lot of reviewers praise the Adidas Dame 8 for delivering a cozy in-shoe feel.
-They say that the shoe is quick to break in and the material conforms to the foot pretty well.
-"Like a nice warm hug," describes an expert.
+We admire the Adidas Dame 8 for delivering us with a cozy in-shoe feel.
+We are able to quickly break in the shoe and the material conforms to our foot pretty well - like a nice warm hug.

 adidas-dame-8-comfort.JPG

 The interiors are also well-padded in the tongue and collar.
-The latter actually has four "bone pillows" which embrace the Achilles for enhanced comfort and support.
+The latter actually has four bone pillows that embrace the Achilles for enhanced comfort and support.

 The tongue padding of the Dame 8 is actually not as thick as it can get.
 We measured it at 6.3 mm, while the average for basketball shoes is 9.5 mm.